bisdn/bisdn.github.io/network_configuration/link_aggregation.md

 ## Bonding configuration with iproute2

-To configure the scenario described and shown above, we first create the two bond devices themselves on both switches:
+To configure the scenario described and shown above, we first create the two bond devices themselves on both switches (all commands have to be run with root privileges):

 ```
 ip link add bond1 type bond